kbob/check-git/README.md

 # check-git

 `check-git` is a command line tool.
-It scans your home directory for git repositories that are dirty.
+It scans the current directory for git repositories that are dirty.
 It looks for five things:

 * Repositories with changed or untracked files